Perry A. and Helen J. Bond Fund for Interdisciplinary Interaction

 Procedure

-Proposals for Bond Fund awards are submitted by the DEO to the Senior Director of Administration.
-Proposals are typically considered in two cycles: those submitted by December 1 and those submitted by May 1 of each year.
-Faculty should apply for funds at least six months before the event.
+Proposals for Bond Fund awards are submitted by the DEO to the Assistant to the Associate Dean for Research and Infrastructure.
+Proposals are typically considered in two cycles: those submitted by October 1 and those submitted by April 1 of each year.
+An off-cycle proposal may be considered in extraordinary circumstances.
+Faculty are encouraged to apply for funds at least four months prior the event.

 Proposals include the following elements:

-• The Bond Fund Application Form.
-The applicant completes the form, prints, and submits to the DEO.
+- The Bond Fund Application Form.
+The applicant completes the form and sends to the DEO for their review.

-• A confidential letter submitted to the Dean's Office by the DEO, with the completed application form.
-The DEO letter speaks to the value of the project and indicates the support that the Department is contributing.
+- A confidential letter from the DEO, sent to the Assistant to the Associate Dean for Research and Infrastructure along with the completed application form.
+The DEO letter speaks to the value of the project and indicates any support that the department is able to contribute.

-• If the proposal is submitted by a faculty group, or if the proposal is being submitted jointly by two or more departments, each DEO must sign the letter and the letter must indicate the support that each department is contributing.
+- If the proposal is submitted by a group of faculty, or if the proposal is being submitted jointly by two or more departments, each DEO must sign the letter and the letter must indicate the support that each department is able to contribute.

 Forms